Zoning Rules

 What about the interior of the campus?

 The master plan states that to preserve a lower density transition on the perimeter of the site, integrate the assets that the community identified as important, and maintain economically feasible development, the interior of the campus will be afforded more flexibility in both land use and height.
-Implementation of this expectation is dependent on the proposed Charter amendment, and it will translate into zoning rules that:
+Implementation of this expectation will translate into zoning rules that:

 • Allow a mix of uses including community destinations, employment, and housing in the center of the campus and along 38th Avenue.